 Have you dreamed of building a go-cart?
-Make it a reality with these free go-cart plans that are a fun project for you or to complete with your child or grandchild.
+Make it a reality with these free go-cart plans that are a fun woodworking project for you or to complete with your child or grandchild.
 There are many different styles of go-cart plans here all the way from the modern to the old-fashioned ones.
 Be sure to scroll through them all before deciding which one you want to build.

 These free go-cart plans include written building directions, diagrams, photos, and materials lists so you just need to get the parts and begin building.